-While observational (or non-interventional) study designs are more common in RWS, interventional study designs can also be used, such as pragmatic clinical trials (PCTs) [10].
-Single-arm studies are a special case of clinical study designs, in which the investigational arm can be either interventional or non-interventional and real-world data (RWD) are often used as an external control.
+Real-world studies include observational (or non-interventional) study, interventional study (e.g. pragmatic clinical trials, PCTs) and single-arm trial.
+Single-arm studies are a special case of clinical study designs, in which the investigational arm can be either interventional or noninterventional and real-world data (RWD) are often used as an external control.